-You’ll get an initial energy (and mood) boost which will quickly turn you into an irritated person.
+You’ll get an energy boost, which may quickly turn you into an irritated person.
 Not cool!
+So be careful.

 Sleep Issues And Insomnia

-While many nootropics help with sleep and insomnia, others can cause it.
+While many nootropics help with sleep and insomnia, others can cause sleep-related issues.

 1. How to reduce nootropic side effects?